 The “sins” of Imelda Marcos: The skeleton behind her closet

 Forced to exile to Hawaii in 1986, the world was in disbelief after the Yellow Movement exposed the evils of the Marcoses.
-Still, the “Queen” was acquitted, but not without the media giving her the titles of “Steel Butterfly,” the “Kingmaker,” and one of the world’s most glamourous women—with pun intentions.
+Still, the “Steel Butterfly” was acquitted.
+Media hasn’t been good to her.
+The “Kingmaker” is infamous for being the world’s most glamorous woman—with pun intentions.

-The family was able to return in 1991 after Corazon Aquino ended her term.
+The Marcos family returned in 1991 after Corazon Aquino ended her term.
 They had three missions: To face their tormentors, bury Ferdinand, and for a Marcos to return to Malacañang as a president.

 Three decades after the 1986 revolution, her husband, the “dictator” Ferdinand, was buried with his secrets at the Hero’s Cemetery.